 Yeah, that’s great to hear.
 It sounds like you have identified a lot of options for what you said, making a dent in the ultimate issue.

-I’ll add on to Emily.
-A little bit ago, she was talking about some inspection or a regular inspection program.
 The I/I doesn’t have to be a standalone target of your inspection.
 Obviously, if you’re maintaining your system really well, you’re going to be doing some kind of inspection just in general for the condition of your sewer system, whether it’s root intrusions or broken pipes, collapsing pipes, things like that.
-Those inspections and the evaluation will go hand-in-hand, you want to know if your pipe is collapsing and if it’s collapsing, there’s a good chance there’s I/I to go along with it.
-The solution can be twofold there, you can be addressing maybe a structural deficiency in the system and at the same time also addressing some of the I/I in the system as well.
+Those inspections and the evaluation will go hand-in-hand.
+You want to know if your pipe is collapsing, and if it’s collapsing, there’s a good chance there’s I/I to go along with it.
+So a lot of times, the solution can be twofold there.
+You can be addressing maybe a structural deficiency in the system and at the same time also addressing some of the I/I in the system as well.

 Snyder & Associates’ Experience Solving Inflow & Infiltration Issues

-Yeah, I would concur with Emily.
-A lot of times it does come out of the treatment system design or the overall facility planning for an upgrade to a treatment system because that is where a lot of that work gets done anyway.
-As you’re designing that treatment you need to know how much water is coming into it and that lends itself to doing some of that measuring and evaluation.
-So a lot of times the sewer rehab or I/I program will stem directly from that if at all possible.
+A lot of times, it does come out of the treatment system design or the overall facility planning for an upgrade to a treatment system because that is where a lot of that work gets done anyway.
+As you’re designing that treatment, you need to know how much water is coming into it, and that lends itself to doing some of that measuring and evaluation.
+So a lot of times, the sewer rehab or I/I program will stem directly from that if at all possible.

-We’ve also done projects that just straight come out of, “Hey, we know we have an I/I problem and we want to address it even though our plant is running fine.”
+We’ve also done projects that just straight come out of, “Hey, we know we have an I/I problem, and we want to address it even though our plant is running fine.”
 So we’ve come at it from both directions.
-As you mentioned, Lindsey, we’ve done a lot of it just primarily because that is a big issue in a lot of our small communities, especially with old sewer systems.
-It’s a major issue and so it gets addressed a lot.
-We’ve done everything from just a standalone I/I evaluation study all the way to a complete system facility plan study, which includes a treatment plant, like Emily mentioned, as well as an evaluation of flows and I/I.
+As you mentioned, Lindsey, we’ve done a lot of it just, primarily because that is a big issue in a lot of our small communities, especially with old sewer systems.
+It’s a major issue, and so it gets addressed a lot.
+We’ve done everything from just a standalone I/I evaluation study all the way to a complete system facility plan study, which includes a treatment plant, as well as an evaluation of flows and I/I.